 Here are three ideas for how to use the Game Day to kick up your company’s marketing:

-Offer Super Bowl-related promotions
+Offer Game Day-related promotions

 Though it was a risky (and expensive) bet, Gardiners owner Gary Mullaney—who had purchased a $12,000 insurance policy to cover the losses—told the Baltimore Sun that the free publicity the promotion generated was worth the price tag.
 “People are hearing about this all over the country,” he said.

 Your business doesn’t have to make such a high-priced bet, but it can come up with something unique to get your customers talking—and buying.

 Use social media to engage Game Day fans

 Social media, from Twitter to Facebook to Pinterest, offer nearly limitless ways for companies to gain exposure from the already huge hype around the game.
 Many football fans will be talking about the game online and using hashtags like “#GameDay2018.”
 Why not be part of that conversation?

 Some businesses have found unique ways to tie the Game Day into their social media efforts.
 CopyKat Recipes, a Web site that dissects popular restaurant foods for home cooks, has hosted a recipe contest in past years, asking people to submit unpublished recipes for their favorite Game Day meal.